egorskikh/MonitorBit/README.md

 - [x] 06.
 Show the current exchange rate when the button is pressed.
 The table will move down, and the current bitcoin rate will be visible.
 - [ ] 07.
 Send a notification once a day: "Have you seen the bitcoin price today?".
 - [ ] 08.
 Add sorting by price (> && <).

-## Task for the distant future.
 - [ ] 09.
-Change architecture to VIPER.
+Add documentation in code.
-- [ ] 10.
-Start covering with tests
+- [ ] 10. ~~Change architecture to VIPER.~~ Better to master MVVM.
 - [ ] 11.
+Start covering with tests.
+- [ ] 12.
 Add a second view controller with the help of a tab bar on which there will be a graph of added prices.